 First Gas elects to commence operating different parts of a Receipt Zone at different pressures, and/or Gas will no longer able to flow freely between different Receipt Points in that Receipt Zone; or

-First Gas considers that the location of any Receipt Point within the Receipt Zone is having a detrimental effect on the Operational Capacity.
+First Gas considers that the location of any Receipt Point within the Receipt Zone is having or may have a detrimental effect on the Operational Capacity.

 Delivery Zones

-Prior to each Year, First Gas will define the Delivery Zones to apply in that Year, and notify Shippers of such as part of its notification of Transmission Fees for that Year pursuant to section 11.12.
+By 1 September of each year, First Gas will notify all Shippers of the Delivery Zones to apply at the start of the next Year.
 In determining Delivery Zones First Gas will have regard to:

-the Operational Capacity available within a Delivery Zone;
+the Available Operational Capacity it expects to be available at the constituent Delivery Points (both individually and as a group);

-geographical location and other similarities and commonalities;
+the geographical location and other similarities of the constituent Delivery Points;

-any information known concerning likely material changes in offtake;
+current and any expected material changes in offtake; and

-avoiding where practicable large differences in offtake amongst the constituent Delivery Points; and

-the merits of the various Delivery Points in a Delivery Zone having the same Transmission Fees;
+the merits of the constituent Delivery Points having the same Transmission Fees.

-If any Delivery Point within a Delivery Zone becomes a Congested Delivery Point during a Year, First Gas will use reasonable endeavours to notify Shippers of such event not later than the date referred to in section 3.11(a), and:

-will manage the Congestion in accordance with the relevant provisions of section 10; and

-may exclude that Delivery Point from the Delivery Zone on the expiry of not less than 5 Business Days’ notice to all Shippers.

-If any Congested Delivery Point ceases to be such during a Year, First Gas may include that Delivery Point in a Delivery Zone on the expiry of not less than 5 Business Days’ notice to all Shippers.
+First Gas will also notify all Shippers, and the Interconnected Party in each case, of those Delivery Points it reasonably considers may be affected by Congestion, and of the expected times of the Year when Congestion is most likely to occur.

-Priority Rights
+Congestion and Priority Rights

-First Gas will offer Priority Rights (PRs) for each Congested Delivery Point only and not for Delivery Zones or for Dedicated Delivery Points.
-Shippers may obtain PRs only via the processes set out in this section 3.
+For Congested Delivery Points only, First Gas will offer Priority Rights (PRs) up to the prevailing amount of Available Operational Capacity.

-Each Priority Right (PR) gives the holder priority access to 1 GJ of DNC in the event that DNC is curtailed for any reason other than an Emergency, Force Majeure Event or Critical Contingency.
+Subject to section 3.15, each Priority Right (PR) will give the holder priority access to 1 GJ of DNC.
+Each PR will be valid during, and expire at the end of, the PR Term.

+Where Congestion affects more than one Delivery Point in a Delivery Zone, First Gas may define PRs as being applicable to the Congested Delivery Points as a group.

-PRs may only be used at the Delivery Point for which First Gas allocates them.
-PRs cannot be transferred to any other Delivery Point.
+Subject to section 3.7, PRs will apply only at the Congested Delivery Point for which they are allocated and cannot be used at, or transferred to any other Congested Delivery Point.

-First Gas will use reasonable endeavours to offer PRs up to the amount of Available Operational Capacity, having regard to:

-the throughput of gas in the previous 12 Months, adjusted for any changes of which First Gas is aware;

-Supplementary Capacity (if any); and

-the capacity of the relevant Delivery Point.

 Obtaining Priority Rights

-First Gas will allocate PRs for each Congested Delivery Point exclusively via auction (PR Auction), where:
+First Gas will allocate PRs exclusively by auction (each a PR Auction).
+PR Auctions for all Congested Delivery Points will be held on the same Day(s) each Year.
+First Gas will schedule PR Auctions for the first Day of:

+September; and

+one or more Months at evenly-spaced intervals during a Year, to be notified to all Shippers prior to that Year,

+(each a Scheduled PR Auction Date),

+provided that:

+part (a) of this section 3.9 will apply only after the Commencement Date; and

+if First Gas notifies Shippers pursuant to section 3.18, a scheduled PR Auction (or further PR Auction) will not be held for the relevant Delivery Point(s).

+In respect of each PR Auction:

+only Shippers may participate;

+the applicable terms and conditions will be those published on OATIS no later than 20 Business Days prior to an auction;

-First Gas will notify Shippers not later than 10 Business Days prior to each PR Auction of:
+First Gas will notify Shippers not later than 10 Business Days prior to a PR Auction of:

+the Delivery Point(s) to which the PRs will apply;

 the number of PRs on offer;

+the PR Term; and

-the Reserve Price, below which any bid for PRs will be invalid and automatically excluded; and
+the Reserve Price, below which any bid for PRs will be invalid and excluded.

-the PR Auction terms and conditions including the bidding rules and settlement terms;

-only Shippers may participate in a PR Auction;

-a Shipper may bid for a maximum of five tranches of PRs in any PR Auction, provided that:
+a Shipper may bid for up to five tranches of PRs in any PR Auction, provided that:

 the bid price for each tranche ($ per PR) must be different; and

-if the Shipper bids for an aggregate number of PRs in excess of the number on offer, all the Shipper’s bids in that auction will be invalid and automatically excluded from that auction; and
+if it bids for an aggregate number of PRs in excess of the number on offer, all the Shipper’s bids will be invalid and excluded from that auction.